-The FSS recommends that in retail sales "HXX" be used to represent Hydrogen vehicle fuel and the capital "H" precede the "XX" which represents the service pressure of the hydrogen fuel offered for sale (expressed in the SI unit megapascal [MPa]).
+The FSS recommends that in retail sales "HXX" be the symbol used to represent Hydrogen vehicle fuel, where the capital "H" represents hydrogen and precedes the "XX" which represents the service pressure of the hydrogen fuel offered for sale (expressed in the SI unit megapascal [MPa]).

-3 Available at http://www1.eere.energy.gov/vehiclesandfuels on the Internet
+3 Available at http://www1.eere.energy.gov/vehiclesandfuels on the Internet.

-4 See NIST Special Publication 330 - 2008 "The International System of Units (SI)."
+$^{^4}$ See NIST Special Publication 330-2008 "The International System of Units (SI)."
 Ambler Thompson, Editor.